rajanshahsa/CustomTextField/README.md

 ### 1.1.
 Add Following code to your ViewController

-- Assgin delegate of Textfield to viewController
+- Assgin Textfield's delegate to viewController
 - Declare a String variable to hold Textfield value for later purpose.
 ```swift
 var cardNumberBuffer : String = ""